 Traveling in Mexico is Safe.
-For those uninitiated to driving in Mexico, we want to provide you with some insightful information on road conditions, signage and useful travel safety tips when traveling to Puerto Penasco, Rocky Point, Mexico We hope to dispel some of the violence myths of travel in Mexico.
+For those uninitiated to driving in Mexico, we want to provide you with some insightful information on road conditions, signage in the popular sizes of the region (have to comply with the standards) and useful travel safety tips when traveling to Puerto Penasco, Rocky Point, Mexico We hope to dispel some of the violence myths of travel in Mexico.

 Violence on the Way To Penasco?

 There has been much news in the American press of violence along the U.S./Mexican border associated with the Mexican drug cartel and the Mexican Government’s war on drugs.
 It’s my opinion that the press have sensationalized the drug related violence.
 While unarguably Mexico does face sever challenges in border towns such as Juarez and Tijuana, Puerto Penasco and Sonoyta have not experienced the violent drug wars.

 Our family has been traveling to Puerto Penasco, Mexico for just over 5 years, twice a month and have not experienced any highway viloence or problems..
 Law enforcement officials do show a substantial presence in both Sonoyta and Puerto Penasco.
 Local and national Mexican officials do understand that Rocky Point is a tourist destination and that tourism is the driving force in the local economy.
 So our recommendation is to leave your fears in the States, but don’t leave your brains at the border.
 If you obey the Mexican laws, don’t do anything stupid, and use common sense, you will have a safe trip to Puerto Penasco, Mexico.